reactjs/react.dev/README.md

 ### Installation

 1. `cd react.dev` to go into the project root
-3. `yarn` to install the website's npm dependencies
+3. run `yarn install` to install the website's npm dependencies

 ### Running locally